AhmedLilah/OpenIC/README.md

 				python3					# Python 3.10.12
 				qflow 					# Complete digital synthesis design flow using open-source software and open-source standard cell libraries. qrouter					# Over-the-cell (sea-of-gates) detail router.
-				scilab					# scilab is free and open source software for numerical computation providing a powerful computing environment for engineering and scientific applications.
+				scilab					# scilab is free and open-source software for numerical computation providing a powerful computing environment for engineering and scientific applications.
 It is a very valid replacement for Matlab. systemc					# Core SystemC Language and Examples. tcl-tk					# TCL-TK (Tool Command Language)
 				texlive					# TeX Live is a cross-platform, free software distribution for the TeX typesetting system.